 B- Cognitive interviews:

-An experienced clinical interviewer meets the participants for an interview, usually face to face, or by a video call (in some cases).
+An experienced clinical interviewer meets the participants for an interview, usually face to face, or by video call (in some cases).
 The understanding of the participants is assessed and documented via software called Valitracks.
 The investigators, client, and regulators can have live access to the results and progress of the interviews, comment, ask and interact with the interviewer to be able to increase the speed of the validation and thus the speed of the clinical research/ instrument release.

 C- Summary Report:

-After the interviews have been completed, the report results are translated to the source language ( usually English), and the results are discussed with the investigators, instrument creators, clients.
+After the interviews have been completed, the report results are translated into the source language ( usually English), and the results are discussed with the investigators, instrument creators, and clients.
 Sometimes, another round of questions is required and the interviewer is asked to redo some questions in order to clarify some points.